Bukolaeg/AirBnB_clone/README.md

 ---
 ## Installation

-* Clone the repository. git clone https://github.com/mecomonteshbtn/AirBnB_clone.git
+* Clone the repository. git clone https://github.com/Bukolaeg/AirBnB_clone
 * Open the /AirBnB_clone directory and execute console.py

 ### Setup

 * You need Python interpreter.
-IMPORTANT: The project was created in UBUNTU 14.04.3 LTS and Python 3.4.3.
+IMPORTANT: The project was created in Ubuntu 20.04 LTS using python3 (version 3.8.5)

 ---